Gabboxl/ClassevivaPCTO/README.md

 <a href="https://apps.microsoft.com/store/detail/9PNST3M88D1S?launch=true&mode=mini" > <img src="https://get.microsoft.com/images/en-US%20dark.svg" width=25% height=25%/> </a>

+## How to install from Github Releases

+### Minimum requirements

+- Windows 10 version 1809 (build 17763)

-*A compile guide and Github releases for manual sideloading are coming soon!*
+*Github releases for manual sideloading are coming soon!*

+## How to compile

+To compile this app you will need the following tools:
+- Visual Studio 2022
+- The .NET development workload for Visual Studio
+- The UWP development workload for Visual Studio
+-